6000 Provider Investigations (PI) Facility

 6500 Report Does Not Meet the Definition of Abuse, Neglect, or Exploitation

-If a report about a facility does not meet the criteria for an investigation of abuse, neglect, or exploitation, and there is no open PI Facility case, then the intake specialist assesses an I&R AFC Client Rights/Fac Admn Issues.
+If a report about a facility does not meet the criteria for an investigation of abuse, neglect, or exploitation, and there is no open PI Facility case, the intake specialist completes an I&R AFC Client Rights/Fac Admn Issues.

 Examples of issues referred to PI Facility as I&Rs AFC Client Rights/Fac Admn Issues include: